thosgood/this-weeks-finds/markdown/201-250/week222.md

 But right now, the big news in astronomy is *not* about a type III civilization lurking beyond M31 (otherwise known as the Andromeda Galaxy).
-It's some evidence that short γ ray bursts are caused by collisions involving neutron stars and black holes!
+It's some evidence that short \gamma ray bursts are caused by collisions involving neutron stars and black holes!

-Γ ray bursts are among the most energetic events known in the heavens.
+\Gamma ray bursts are among the most energetic events known in the heavens.
 They happen in galaxies throughout the universe; we see about one a day, and each releases somewhere between 10^45^ and 10^47^ joules of energy.
 The larger figure is what you'd get by turning the entire mass of the Sun into energy.

-There could be several kinds of γ ray bursts, but there seem to be at least two: short and long.
+There could be several kinds of \gamma ray bursts, but there seem to be at least two: short and long.
 Short bursts last between 40 milliseconds and 10 seconds - imagine the whole Sun turning into energy that fast!
 Long ones last between 10 and 100 seconds.
-The two kinds seem to be qualitatively different: for example, the short ones consist of higher-frequency γ rays.
+The two kinds seem to be qualitatively different: for example, the short ones consist of higher-frequency \gamma rays.
 The big news is that they happen in different kinds of galaxies!

-In ["Week 204"](#week204), I described how people caught a long γ ray burst in the act in March 2003.
-A γ ray detector aboard a satellite relayed information to telescopes in Australia and Japan, allowing them to spot a visible afterglow right after the burst.
-The details of this glow fit the "hypernova" theory of long γ ray bursts.
+In ["Week 204"](#week204), I described how people caught a long \gamma ray burst in the act in March 2003.
+A \gamma ray detector aboard a satellite relayed information to telescopes in Australia and Japan, allowing them to spot a visible afterglow right after the burst.
+The details of this glow fit the "hypernova" theory of long \gamma ray bursts.

 The hypernova theory says that when a star more than 25 times heavier than the Sun runs out of fuel and collapses, it forms a black hole that